Taming-the-BEAST/FBD-tutorial/README.md

 This is a template tutorial and style guide to help formatting Markdown tutorials.

 Please start the tutorial by adding some background about the tutorial in this section, clearly explaining the question/problem and the type of analysis that the methods in the tutorial should be used for.
 In the next section please add a short description of all the programs or packages used in the tutorial.
 The tutorial exercise should follow this part.
-Please add a short explanation on the dataset used in the tutorial to this part.
-At the end of the tutorial please also add a section interpreting the results.
+Please add a short explanation on the dataset used in the tutorial before starting with the exercise.
+Please also add a section after the exercise interpreting the results.
+End your tutorial with some useful links.

 Some of the text in this tutorial template is just dummy filler text.
 Please do not try to understand it.